While there isn’t an FDA approved peanut allergy cure, there are currently several treatments that might just lead to one sooner rather than later.

 Oral Immunotherapy is defined as an experimental desensitization treatment for food allergy.
 There are several OIT studies being conducted in the United States and some allergists are now offering in office treatments.
 It is important to remember that OIT is not yet an FDA approved treatment and is closely monitored in clinical trials to prevent severe reactions.
 In other words, it is not something that should be tried at home.

-Our son Justin was diagnosed with a severe peanut allergy before his second birthday.
+Our son J was diagnosed with a severe peanut allergy before his second birthday.
 He experienced violent reactions from touching peanut protein and then touching his eyes, nose and mouth.
 His skin prick result was larger than an inch across and his blood (rast) results hovered around 100.
 We avoided peanut and removed all peanut containing items from our home.

-Over time, Justin’s blood results decreased to around 60 and he hadn’t had a peanut reaction in years.
+Over time, J’s blood results decreased to around 60 and he hadn’t had a peanut reaction in years.
 When we learned of a new allergy test called Component Resolved Diagnostic Testing we decided to give it a try.

 The basic idea behind CRD is that foods often have more than one protein that individuals can be allergic to.
 For instance; Ara h1, h2 and h3 are peanut proteins most correlated to severe allergic reactions in individuals with a peanut allergy.
 However, there are other peanut proteins that will give a positive peanut allergy result on standard tests that in fact cause only mild reactions.
 These standard tests check for total peanut protein but not for the individual peanut proteins.